Students across U.S. to skip school as part of global climate protest

 Breaking News Emails

-Thousands of students across the U.S. were expected to stage school walkouts on Friday, joining peers around the world to demand action on climate change.
+Thousands of students across the United States were expected to stage school walkouts Friday, joining peers around the world to demand action on climate change.

-"The political climate in the States right now is doing nothing," said Prestigiacomo, 17.
+"The political climate in the States right now is doing nothing," Prestigiacomo, 17, said.
 "They're bargaining with our future."

-School strikes organized by U.S. children and teens in almost every state call for the implementation of the Green New Deal, a plan championed by Democrats like Rep. Alexandria Ocasio-Cortez that would implement a complete transition to renewable energy by 2030.
+School strikes organized by U.S. children and teenagers in almost every state call for the implementation of the Green New Deal, a plan championed by Democrats such as New York Rep. Alexandria Ocasio-Cortez that would implement a complete transition to renewable energy by 2030.

 The goal to reduce carbon emissions is in line with a 2018 special report by the Intergovernmental Panel on Climate Change that warned global carbon emissions had to drop 45 percent below 2010 levels by 2030 to avoid devastating consequences for the planet.

-Recognizing these risks could take hold within her lifetime, Swedish teen Greta Thunberg decided to take matters into her own hands.
+Swedish teenager Greta Thunberg says she has decided to take matters into her own hands because she recognizes that these risks could take hold within her lifetime.
 After skipping class to protest outside the Swedish parliament last fall, she addressed the United Nations Climate Change conference in December and won the attention of political leaders and her peers worldwide.

 Meet Swedish teen behind a worldwide climate change campaignMarch 15, 201900:37